Lucrezia Donati: Biography

-Lucrezia was the daughter of Manno Donati and Caterina Bardi, a Florentine dame who belonged to an extinct family tree, being the last descendant.
-From 1461 was the mistress of Lorenzo il Magnifico, a platonic love, until Lorenzo later married the Italian noble Clarice Orsini.
+Lucrezia was the daughter of Manno Donati and Caterina Bardi, a Florentine dame who belonged to a family tree of which she became the last descendant.

+From 1461 she was the mistress of Lorenzo il Magnifico, a platonic love affair, until Lorenzo later married the Italian noble Clarice Orsini in 1469.
 In 1486 Lorenzo remembered the poems he had written for her when he was 16 in the poem Corinto.

 Lucrezia married the Florentian businessman Niccolò Ardighelli, who died in exile in 1496.

 Popular culture

 The actress Laura Haddock starred as Lucrezia Donati in the television series Da Vinci's Demons.
 Alessandra Mastronardi played Lucrezia in Medici: The Magnificent.